assaf/zombie/README.md

 or once for all browser instances with `Browser.default.silent = true`.

 For more details about what Zombie is doing (windows opened, requests made, event loop, etc), run with the environment variable `DEBUG=zombie`.
+Alternatively, you can enable debugging on the browser constructor function itself; i.e. `Browser.debug()`

 Zombie uses the [debug](https://github.com/visionmedia/debug) module, so if your code also uses it, you can selectively control which modules should output debug information.

 Some objects, like the browser, history, resources, tabs and windows also